-Commitments to extend credit are binding legal agreements to lend to customers.
+Commitments to extend credit are binding legal agreements to lend to customers as long as the preceding conditions stipulated by the Bank are fulfilled.
 Commitments generally have fixed expiration dates or other termination clauses and require payment of a fee to the Bank.
 As some commitments expire without being drawn down, the total commitment amounts do not necessarily represent future cash requirements.